jckarter/clay/doc/language-reference.md

     foo(a,b,c) { return a+b, b+c; }

-In [pattern matching] contexts, a variation of the comma-delimited list is used that allows an optional tail syntax form, representing a variadic item that greedily matches the rest of the values being matched:
+In [pattern matching] contexts, a variation of the comma-delimited list is used that allows an optional tail syntax form, representing a variadic item that greedily matches the rest of the values being matched.

     # Grammar
     variadic_list(Rule, LastRule) -> Rule ("," Rule)* ("," (LastRule)?)?